Memphis vs. Hawaii Hawaii Bowl NCAA Football Odds, Plays and Insights | December 24, 2021

 Over/Under Insights

-- Memphis has combined with its opponents to put up more than 58.5 points in seven of 11 games this season.
+- Memphis and its opponents have gone over the current 56-point total in seven of 11 games (63.6%) this season.

-- Hawaii has combined with its opponents to score more than 58.5 points in five of 12 games this season.
+- The combined points per game average of the two teams, 58.9, is 2.9 points greater than Friday's over/under.

-- The two teams combine to score 58.9 points per game, 0.4 more than the total in this contest.
+- The 60.7 points per game these two squads have surrendered to opponents this season are 4.7 more than the 56 over/under in this contest.

-- The 60.7 points per game these two squads have surrendered to opponents this season are 2.2 more than the 58.5 total in this contest.
+- Tigers games this season feature an average total of 61.7 points, a number 5.7 points higher than Friday's over/under.

-- In 2021, games involving the Rainbow Warriors have averaged a total of 59.8 points, 1.3 more than the set over/under in this contest.
+- In 2021, games involving the Rainbow Warriors have averaged a total of 59.8 points, 3.8 more than the set total in this contest.

 Memphis Stats and Trends

-- In Memphis' 12 games this season, it has three wins against the spread.
+- In Memphis' 12 games this year, it has three wins against the spread.

-- This season, the Tigers have one against the spread win in two games as a favorite of 7.5 points or more.
+- The Tigers have covered the spread once this season when favored by 7.5 points or more (in two chances).

 - Memphis' games this year have gone over the total in five out of 11 opportunities (45.5%).